 - Load it into the selected environment

 - Re-generate the CQRS objects

 When rendering an instance, we should also be considering its state.
 In our Insurance Policy example, a Policy that is still being rated shouldn’t have the ability to be claimed against.

-This means we need to extend the Form Definition to take into account the instance state.
-Then when we load the instance XML we can use its state to determine its representation.
-As the state of the instance changes over time so does its representation.
+This means we need to extend the Form Definition to take into account the Instance State.
+When we load the instance XML, we can use its state to determine its representation.
+As the state of the instance changes over time, so does its representation.

-Having a single Form Definition rendering platform means that we need no longer create many separately custom-built forms for all possible combinations of platform, user role, and instance state.
+Having a single Form Definition rendering platform means that we no longer need to create many custom-built forms for all possible combinations of platform, user role, and instance state.

 This means that it is easy to change Data Presentation.
-We sometimes do this in real-time during a requirement gathering meeting - this enables us to be sure that the users are getting exactly the presentation they need to do their jobs effectively.
+We sometimes do this in real-time during a requirement gathering meeting - this ensures that the users are getting exactly the presentation they need to do their jobs effectively.